 Kevin has worked for small town newspapers, national magazines and digital media startups.
-As a freelance journalist he has reported from the field on Northeast Syria’s Kurdish-led Rojava Revolution, examined U.S.-China military relations, reported on wildfires in the Pacific Northwest, explored Iraqi Kurdistan’s night life and interviewed refugees using art to fight terrorist ideology.
+As a freelance journalist he has reported from the field on Northeast Syria’s Kurdish-led Rojava Revolution, reported on wildfires in the Pacific Northwest, explored Iraqi Kurdistan’s night life and interviewed refugees using art to fight terrorist ideology.

-Kevin’s most recent assignment before joining Civil Beat was as a correspondent for Black Rifle Coffee Company’s Coffee or Die Magazine embedded with U.S. troops as the COVID-19 pandemic prompted upended the war against ISIS militants and prompted a significant drawdown of western forces in the region.
+Kevin’s most recent assignment before joining Civil Beat was as a correspondent for Black Rifle Coffee Company’s Coffee or Die Magazine embedded with U.S. troops in Iraq as the COVID-19 pandemic upended the war against ISIS militants and forced major changes in global alliances.

 Kevin is a producer of the Angry Planet Podcast, a weekly look at a world in conflict.
 He’s also he co-author of Machete Squad and The ‘Stan from Dead Reckoning Graphic Novels, was one of the lead writers of the War is Boring: True War Comics series and wrote the Acts of Valor comic series for Naval History with cartoonist Kelly Swann from 2017-2019.

 Kevin has also worked as a comic shop clerk, a paint delivery driver, security guard, event photographer and various other odd jobs for beer and rent money.
 He was born and raised in Portland, Oregon and studied history at Pacific Lutheran University in Tacoma, Washington.
 In his free time he is a mediocre illustrator and okay photographer.